-- a.
-Fragments a contiguous area of existing on-site tree canopy shall be preserved unless one of the following separations occurs, maximum of 3 non-contiguous fragments is allowed, a portion of all fragments must directly abut separation:
+Fragment size - fragments shall be a minimum of 20% of total tree save area a contiguous area of existing on site tree canopy shall be preserved unless one of the following separations occurs, maximum of 3 non-contiguous fragments is allowed, a portion of all fragments must directly abut separation:

-- i.
-Streams, creeks, rivers
+i.Streams, creeks, rivers

-- ii.
-Utility easements and r/w
+ii.Utility easements and r/w

-- iii.
-Required streets
+iii.Required streets

-- iv.
-Rail r/w
+iv.Rail r/w

-- v.
-Sites with an existing fragmented canopy
+v.d.
+Scenario 4 - ESites with an existing fragmented canopy

-- 1. Developed and vacant sites that trigger green area applicability and have an existing fragmented on-site tree canopy may use multiple fragments to meet the 15% requirement.
+i.
+Developed and vacant sites that trigger green area applicability, and have an existing fragmented on-site tree canopy may use multiple fragments to meet the 15% requirement.
 Tree save shall be provided in as few fragments as possible.